 Partnership Board meetings are held in public and are available to view live on our website.

-You can view or download the agenda and papers for the first Partnership Board meeting here.
+You can view or download the agenda from the Partnership Board meeting held on 3 September here.

 Partnership Board meeting agendas, papers and minutes

 Submit a question to the Partnership Board

 For more information about the West Yorkshire and Harrogate Health and Care Partnership Board, please contact the team on email@example.com or 01924 317659.

 The Partnership Board further strengthens joint working arrangements between organisations involved, including the NHS, councils, care providers, Healthwatch, community and voluntary groups.
 Together, the Partnership improves health and care for the 2.6 million people living across the area.

 The Board will be an important group for the West Yorkshire and Harrogate Health and Care Partnership, bringing in elected members, non-executives and public lay members into the decision making process.